-The eleven members of the league were split into three equal sized divisions of nine players (known as Premier Three Green, Premier Three Yellow and Premier Three Purple), where each player plays each other three times in first-to-11-point matches, which can be arranged at any time during the season and at any place to suit the players.
+The thirteen members of the league were split into three equal sized divisions of nine players (known as Premier Three Green, Premier Three Yellow and Premier Three Purple), where each player plays each other three times in first-to-11-point matches, which can be arranged at any time during the season and at any place to suit the players.

 It is the responsibility of each player to ensure completion of his/her fixtures in the allotted time.

 League table placings are determined by the following criteria:

 And the Premier Three championship will be decided by two 11 point match play-offs between the three divisional champions, where the champion with the best statistical record gets a bye to the final.

 - (1) number of match points (3 for a win, less penalty points incurred);

 - (2) "average points difference", i.e. points scored minus points conceded in matches throughout the season, divided by the number of matches completed;

 - (3) results (i.e. wins and defeats, but not actual scores) of matches between players who could not be separated by criteria (1) and (2);

 - and (4) play-offs where the first three criteria are indecisive and the finishing positions are significant in terms of prizes, promotion places, or qualification for other events.

 Players occupying the top three positions in each of the three leagues at the end of the season will be deemed promoted to Premier Two.